DIY Bug Zapper Circuit Projects for Eliminating Insects

 How the Circuit Functions

-• Pressing the power switch SA energizes the high-frequency oscillator with a step-up power transformer T and transistor VT1.
-Often, the power supply is from a 3V Direct current with a boost from T to about 500V.
+• Pressing the power switch SA energizes the high-frequency oscillator with a step-up transformer T and transistor VT1.
+The power supply is often from a 3V Direct current with a boost from T to about 500V.

-• Then, the ladder network with capacitors C1-C3 and three 1N4007 diodes step up the high voltage 500V range to about 1500V.
-The high voltage PPC capacitor then stores the voltage.
+• Then, the ladder network with capacitors C1-C3 and three 1N4007 diodes steps up the high-voltage 500V range to about 1500V.
+The high-voltage PPC capacitor then stores the voltage.

 • Next, the 1500V terminates in the mosquito racket net, whereby it can electrocute a closely nearby mosquito.

-• Lastly, use LED to know the battery power life and to display the off/on circuit state.
-A tweakable series resistor R1 is ideal for improved battery life.
+• Lastly, use an LED to monitor battery power life and display the off/on circuit state.
+A tweakable series resistor R1 is ideal for improving battery life.

 Component selection

-Some of the essential electronic components needed include;
+Some of the essential electronic components needed include PPC-type

 • PPC type capacitors (minimum of 630V),